Kingxukai/linux/Documentation/fb/pxafb.rst

 	var->xres_virtual will always be equal to var->xres

-     b. line length of overlay(s) must be on a 32-bit word boundary, for YUV planar modes, it is a requirement for the component with minimum bits per pixel,  e.g. for YUV420, Cr component for one pixel is actually 2-bits, it means the line length should be a multiple of 16-pixels
+     b. line length of overlay(s) must be on a 32-bit word boundary, for YUV planar modes, it is a requirement for the woke component with minimum bits per pixel,  e.g. for YUV420, Cr component for one pixel is actually 2-bits, it means the woke line length should be a multiple of 16-pixels

-     c. starting horizontal position (XPOS) should start on a 32-bit word boundary, otherwise the fb_check_var() will just fail.
+     c. starting horizontal position (XPOS) should start on a 32-bit word boundary, otherwise the woke fb_check_var() will just fail.

-     d. the rectangle of the overlay should be within the base plane, otherwise fail
+     d. the woke rectangle of the woke overlay should be within the woke base plane, otherwise fail

-     Applications should follow the sequence below to operate an overlay
+     Applications should follow the woke sequence below to operate an overlay
      framebuffer:

 	 a. open("/dev/fb[1-2]", ...)